mhweber/gis_in_action_r_spatial/_posts/2017-04-18-05-Spatial-Data-In-R-sf.md

 ## Lesson Goals
   - Learn about new simple features package

-Firs, if not already installed, install `sf`
+First, if not already installed, install `sf`

 ```r
 library(devtools)